Tony Parker: Early life

-Parker was born in Bruges, Belgium, and raised in France.
-His father, Tony Parker Sr., an African American, played basketball at Loyola University Chicago as well as professionally overseas.
-His mother, Pamela Firestone, is Dutch.
-His maternal grandmother, Jetty Baars-Wienese, is Dutch national tennis champion (1956), whose brother and Tony's great-uncle Jan Wienese is an Olympic gold medalist in rowing.
+Parker was born on May 17, 1982, in Bruges, Belgium, and raised in France.
+His father, Tony Parker Sr., an African American, played basketball at Loyola University Chicago as well as professionally in the Netherlands, Belgium, and France.
+His mother, Pamela Firestone, is a Dutch model.
+His maternal grandmother, Jetty Baars-Wienese, is a Dutch national tennis champion (1956), whose brother and Tony's great-uncle Jan Wienese is an Olympic gold medalist in rowing.
 Parker enjoyed close relationships with his brothers, and they would often attend their father's basketball games together.
 At first, Parker was more interested in soccer, but after watching the evolution of Michael Jordan into a global basketball superstar during summer trips to his father's native city of Chicago, he changed his mind.
-Parker's two younger brothers were also heavily involved in basketball; T. J. and Pierre would go on to play basketball at college and professional levels.
+Parker's two younger brothers were also heavily involved in basketball; T.J. and Pierre would go on to play basketball at college and professional levels.
 As Parker built his skill, he played the point guard position, recognizing that his speed and agility made this position ideal for him.
 At age 15, he became a naturalized French citizen while retaining his American nationality.
 He was eventually asked to attend the INSEP in Paris.

-Professional career
+Professional basketball career

 Paris Basket Racing (1999–2001)

-After playing in the French amateur leagues for two seasons, Parker turned professional and signed with Paris Basket Racing in 1999.
+After playing in the French amateur leagues for two seasons, Parker turned professional and signed with Paris Basket Racing in 1999 at age 17.
 In the summer of 2000, Parker was invited to the Nike Hoop Summit in Indianapolis.
 In a contest between the American and European All-Stars, Parker recorded 20 points, seven assists, four rebounds and two steals.
 His performance prompted a recruiting war among several colleges, including UCLA and Georgia Tech.
 Parker decided to forgo the NCAA and to remain in France; he spent the next year with Paris Basket Racing in the French League before entering the 2001 NBA draft.